thomaswpp/mpquic-sbd/README.md

-# A QUIC implementation in pure Go
+# An implementation of the RFC8382 Standard for Detecting Bottleneck Sharing in the MPQUIC Protocol

 **Please read https://multipath-quic.org/2017/12/09/artifacts-available.html to figure out how to setup the code.**